What is an Outdoor Classroom? Benefits, Ideas and Setup Guide

 • Waterproof bags for storage

-Beach schools help children to develop an understanding of the natural world and respect for the environment.
+Beach schools help children develop understanding of the natural world and respect for the environment.

-A farm-based classroom helps children appreciate where their food comes from and understand the importance of looking after animals and crops.
-They can learn about the different farm animals, how they are cared for, and what they eat.
-They can also help to feed the animals, collect eggs, and harvest fruits and vegetables.
+A farm-based classroom helps children appreciate where their food comes from and understand the importance of caring for animals and crops.
+Children can learn about different farm animals, how they're cared for, and what they eat.
+They can also help feed animals, collect eggs, and harvest fruits and vegetables.

 A water play area can be a great sensory learning environment for children.
 It can be as simple as a basin filled with water, or you could include a water pump, sprinklers, and other water toys.